2018 Short-Term Team Members

 Sam is a rising senior at UC Berkeley where he majors in History with an emphasis in Medical Anthropology.
 Academically, he has been inspired by the works of Berkeley anthropologists, Nancy Scheper-Hughes and Seth Holmes, who critically engage in the political-economic determinants of health inequity through their writing and personal activism.
 Having grown up in Gilroy, CA, Sam plans to write his senior History thesis on the health of migrant farm workers- a population he would like to work with as a hopeful physician.
 His passion for global health equity led him to work on a HIV-drug resistance project in Windhoek, Namibia and brought him to Sofia, Bulgaria as an intern for the Health Unit of the US Embassy.
 After graduation, he plans to gain clinical experience in a global health setting before applying for an MD and PhD in Medical Anthropology.

-Karen is a rising senior at UC Berkeley.
-She is majoring in political science and molecular biology.
+Karen is a recent graduate from UC Berkeley where she majored in political science and molecular biology.
 Karen is heavily involved in her community, and her ultimate life goal is to make a difference in the world by helping those who need it the most.
 She teaches health education to ninth-graders in impoverished high schools, where she is able to raise awareness about mental health, sexual health and making healthy choices.
 She is also a Health Advocate at San Francisco General Hospital, where she helps families connect with resources in the community and as a result help them resolve their insecurities.
 After completing her undergraduate career, she plans on taking some time off school and working for a non-profit or for a world health organization.
 Further down the road, she plans on applying to a MPH/MD program.

 Bianca Darita Pais